mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 Create a simple learner that uses kernelized SVM and $K$-Means for binary classification.
 This is not a 'true' ensemble, but instead a local learner, which could be easily enhanced to a 'true' ensemble.
 Proceed like this:

-* Write a learner with the name "ensemble.test", that uses three parameters: $C$, the regularization parameter for the SVM, $\gamma$, the RBF kernel parameter and $n$ the number of clusters.
+* The learner with use three parameters: $C$, the regularization parameter for the SVM, $\gamma$, the RBF kernel parameter and $n$ the number of clusters.

 * Write a corresponding trainer.
-The trainer should do the following: Use $K$-Means to cluster the training data into $n$ clusters.
+The trainer should work with a given binary, labeled dataset as follows: Use  $K$-Means to cluster the training data into $n$ clusters.
 On each cluster, train an SVM.
 Assign the trained model with the cluster it was trained on.

 * Write a prediction method.
 Prediction works by simply determining for a given test point the cluster it belongs to.
 Then apply the associated SVM model to the test point and return the label the SVM predicted.

-It is nice to create this local learner directly in mlr, but not strictly necessary.
+It is nice to create this local learner directly in mlr, e.g. as a learner with the name "local.SVM", but not strictly necessary.
 To show your interest and ability, it is enough to write your own simple routines that use mlr in the background.
+(Of course, making this directly in mlr will be better.)
+Test your program with a simple binary data set of your choice with at least 500 data points, which can be obtained e.g. from the LibSVM data set page http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html.

 **Mentors:**